Professional Development and Educational Opportunities

-Upon successful completion of the course (a passing grade of D or above), the AVPHR will certify the list of qualified student reimbursements to SBS.
+Upon successful completion of the course (a passing grade of D or higher), the AVPHR will certify the list of qualified student reimbursements to SBS.
 SBS will process the reimbursement within 30 business days after posting of grades.
 If student still owes for past due charges or has a balance for the future term, the refund will be applied to the student’s account prior to any refund being sent to the student.

 Career Services will provide assessment of career planning needs at the request of interested participants.

 Upon request, the AVPHR will provide additional information about program expectations and requirements to participants and their supervisors.

 The AVPHR will review the academic standing of each participant to determine eligibility and the need for additional academic resources or support services.